nicolascabreramalik-ivadolabs/il-ai-skills/readme.md

 3. **Retrieve Report:**
    The Skill will automatically calculate ATE, P-values, and CIs, and save a formatted report to the `/output` folder.

-## Validation & Evals
-We have implemented a "Test Harness" to ensure this Skill remains reliable.

-Refer to `docs/validation_matrix.md` for the current pass/fail scorecard.